JerryZhao275/Waddle/items/report.md

         * view/Dashboard/DashboardFragment.java
         * view/CoursePage.java
         * viewmodel/UserViewModel.java
+        * UserDto.java
+        * viewmodel/MessagesViewModel.java
     * The UserViewModel.java class has a CustomOnCompleteListener attached to the fetchUserCourseDetails method.
 This method, in turn, calls the synchCourses method in FirebaseWaddleDatabaseServiceClient.java.
 The synchCourses method updates the user's course list whenever a change in their courses is detected.
 The listener adds the queried course to the courseList, which is then automatically displayed in the user's Dashboard with an updated list of courses.
 A similar process was developed for discussion board messages, where the syncDiscussions method updates the displayed discussions and posts and syncs the user's discussion board tab in a course page without requiring a page reload.
+The database also has a real time listener on data change which then sends a notification to the userDto to generate a nofication message which is then used by MessagesViewModel to display that message.

 Feature Category: Creating Processes <br>
 1. [Process-Permission].
 Only users with permission can have certain permissions in the app. **(easy)**